Lerner Child Development Blog

 Positive Discomfort Part 2: Working with schools to help kids get through tasks and transitions

-This blog is Part 2 of "Positive Discomfort," the concept that the stress kids experience when facing a challenge is not something to be feared or avoided, but to be expected and embraced.
-It is muscling through the difficulty or fear that builds skills, competence, resilience and perseverance…
+This article is the second in a series on “Positive Discomfort," the concept that the stress kids experience when facing a challenge is not something to be feared or avoided, but to be expected and embraced.
+It is muscling through the difficulty or fear that builds skills, competence, resilience and perseverance—attributes we all want for our children.
+It requires the adults who are supporting children to have high expectations with high support.
+(Check out Part One.)

 The "Have-To": A simple strategy to prevent power struggles